anjalisilva/gateCounts/README.md

 ## Description

-`gateCounts` is an R package for calculating cumulative gate counts, provided raw daily gate counts and gate directionality.
-The package was developed to improve current methodologies for calculating cumulative gate counts.
+`gateCounts` is an R package for calculating cumulative visitor counts, provided raw daily gate counts, gate directionality and gate counter maximum value.
+The package was developed for calculating cumulative gate counts in libraries.
+However, the methods can be applied to calculate cumulative visitor counts from any setting.

 ## Installation